hannahdesmond/mastery-curriculum/chapter10/README.md

 chelsea.observe
 ```

 The above code will work for both Fido and Chelsea.
 That's because we're saving the colour property, passed as an argument to the `colour=` method, to the object state.
-To save things to the object state, we use an **instance variable**.
+To save things to the object state, we use an **instance variable** definied with the `@` symbol.

 Let's look more closely at what the `colour=` method is doing: